Right Turn on Red vs. U-Turn – Who has the Right of Way?

 Car accidents with other cars or motorcycles approaching the intersection at full speed can have fatal consequences when the driver executing a right on red fails to do so properly.

 Collisions with bicycle riders or pedestrians lawfully in the crosswalk will also cause significant and serious injuries to the riders and pedestrians.
+Unfortunately, the results of this type of car accident can be devastating.

 As we covered earlier, if a driver is making a right turn on red and collides with another vehicle, that driver will likely be responsible for the accident.
 Other common intersection accident scenarios involve running a red light and failing to yield.
-Determining liability in those instances is easy.
-The driver who committed the negligent act is responsible.

-But assigning fault in an interaction accident isn’t always black and white.
 Several factors, including speed, visibility, and weather conditions, can play a role.
 Multiple parties could share the blame.
 Determining blame in an intersection accident requires an immediate, detailed investigation.

-You must contact an attorney as soon as possible so they can collect the evidence needed to prove you’re not responsible.
+You must contact an auto accident attorney as soon as possible so they can collect the evidence needed to prove you’re not responsible.
 If you hesitate to get legal help, evidence could quickly disappear.

 U-Turn Right of Way: How to Avoid Traffic Violations